bhali16/bhali16/README.md

 <!-- 👋  Hi, I’m Waqar Ahmad Khan @bhali16
-👀  I’m interested in Web Development, Data and Security and recently worked with Testing Frameworks and find it very interesting
+👀  I’m interested in Java Web Development, Data and Security and recently worked with Testing Frameworks and find it very interesting
-🌱  I’m currently working with Python and Java   -->
+🌱  I’m currently working with Java and Python  -->
 <!-- 💞️  I’m looking to collaborate on Machine Learning and Social Network Analysis   -->

 <!-- - 🤔 I’m looking for help with Javascript. -->